 RSD (Reflex Sympathetic Dystrophy) is a chronic condition that is often identified by severe pain and other symptoms.
-RSD patients normally experience the pain in one limb, though the pain may spread to other parts of the body.
-RSD is actually one form of the medical condition known as Chronic Regional Pain Syndrome (CRPS).
-In this regard, RSD is also known as CRPS Type 1, while the other form of the medical condition is known as CRPS Type 2 or Causalgia.
-RSD is the most common form occurring in a higher percentage of patients.
+RSD patients normally experience the pain in one limb, though the pain has been known to spread to other parts of the body in some cases.

-RSD usually results from an initiating noxious event or injuries such as sprains and amputations.
-However, in some cases it may be impossible to identify the precipitating cause of the condition as several noxious events may be responsible for its onset.
+RSD usually results from an initiating triggering event such as a broken bone, a sprain, a surgery, etc. However, in some cases it may be impossible to identify the precipitating cause of the condition as several noxious events may be responsible for its onset.
 Most RSD symptoms begin at the site of the condition which is usually a leg, arm, hand, or foot.
-As the RSD medical condition progresses, the symptoms might spread to other parts of the body.
-This is especially true for the RSD pain.
 If they are not treated as soon as possible, the symptoms may go from mild to severe and worsen the condition.
 RSD symptoms are believed to develop in stages from acute to chronic, and the further the condition advances, the less effective the treatments used will be.

 What Are The RSD Symptoms?

 RSD is difficult to diagnose, especially given that the exact cause of the condition is unknown.
 The best available way to determine whether a patient has RSD is by making a clinical diagnosis using the symptoms.
 In that regard, a diagnostic checklist called the Budapest Criteria is used to make this clinical diagnosis of RSD.
 The examiner checks the patient’s signs and symptoms to see if they meet the criteria outlined in the Budapest Criteria.
 If they do, then an RSD diagnosis is settled.